 Living in Howard County Maryland means that the bar is set relatively high for public schools–not to mention private schools in Howard County.

 By many standards, Maryland has some of the best public schools in the USA.
 And within Maryland Counties, the two top contenders are Montgomery County Public Schools and Howard County Public Schools.
 So this is to say that Howard County’s schools are among the best in the country.

-Still, to many parents there are a multitude of issues about both Howard County and Montgomery County Public Schools that drive them to look for alternatives.
+Still, to many parents, issues about both Howard County and Montgomery County Public Schools drive them to look for alternatives.

 For others, they worry about the quality of teaching or they believe there is a lack of individualized attention for every kid due to large class sizes, and in the various other forms that might take.
-Finally, there are people who realize that although the aggregate of Howard County education is relatively high quality in comparison to other jurisdictions in the state and country, individual public schools and classes fail to meet important standards or simply ignore the individuality of each student.
+Finally, there are people who realize that although the aggregate of Howard County education is relatively high quality in comparison to other jurisdictions in the state and country, individual public schools and classes fail to meet essential standards or simply ignore the individuality of each student.

 Here are the elementary, middle, and high school private school options I know of.
 This list of private schools is not meant to contain every private school in the county, but I am happy to add a school if your favorite is missing–just message me below.
-By the way, if your child is younger than age 5, see my list of private preschools in Howard County.
+By the way, if your child is younger than 5, see my list of private preschools in Howard County.

 Unaffiliated Independent Private Schools in Howard County